Deformations and desingularizations of conically singular associative submanifolds: Deformations of CS associative submanifolds

 We begin by defining the universal moduli space and the moduli space in a fixed co-closed $G_2$-structure of CS associative submanifolds as a set. \begin{definition} We define the universal space of conically singular (CS) submanifolds, $\mathcal S_{\operatorname{cs}}:=\{(\phi,P):P \ \text{is a CS submanifold in}\ (Y,\phi), \phi \in \sP \}.$ The universal \textbf{moduli space} $\cM_{\operatorname{cs}}$ of conically singular associative submanifolds is defined by

 There is a canonical projection map $\pi:\mathcal S_{\operatorname{cs}}\to\sP$ and we define the \textbf{moduli space} of CS associative submanifolds in $(Y,\phi)$ by \end{definition}

 Next, we define a topology on $\mathcal{M}_{\operatorname{cs}}$, called the weighted $C^\infty$-topology.
 This topology is specified by defining a basis of open sets around each of its elements.
 Given an element of $\mathcal{M}_{\operatorname{cs}}$, we can make a choice of an end-conical singular (ECS) submanifold (see \autoref{def PC}) equipped with an end-conical (EC) tubular neighbourhood map (see \autoref{def section alpha for P}) near it.
 We then construct a canonical family of ECS submanifolds and corresponding EC tubular neighbourhood maps by varying the co-closed $G_2$-structures, as well as the singularity data—such as the positions of the singularities and their associated model cones.
-The open sets consisting of CS associative submanifolds lying inside this family of tubular neighbourhoods together with co-closed $G_2$-structures, define a basis for the weighted $C^\infty$-topology around the given element.
+The open sets consisting of CS associative submanifolds lying inside this family of tubular neighbourhoods together with co-closed $G_2$-structures define a basis for the weighted $C^\infty$-topology around the given element.

 \begin{definition}[ECS submanifold] Let $P$ be a CS submanifold of $(Y,\phi)$ as in \autoref{def CS asso}.
-Given a choice of $G_2$-coordinate systems $\Upsilon^i$ at the singular points and also other datas that are used for $P$ in \autoref{def CS asso}, we define an \textbf{end conical singular} (ECS) submanifold $P_C$ which is diffeomorphic to $\hat P$ but conical on the ends as follows:
+Given a choice of $G_2$-coordinate systems $\Upsilon^i$ at the singular points and the other data that is used for $P$ in \autoref{def CS asso}, we define an \textbf{end conical singular} (ECS) submanifold $P_C$ which is diffeomorphic to $\hat P$ but conical on the ends as follows:

 Here $\rho_{\epsilon_0}$ is the cut off function defined in \autoref{eq:cutoff function}.

 Set, \end{definition}

 \begin{definition}[EC tubular neighbourhood map] Let $P$ be a CS submanifold as in \autoref{def CS asso}.
 Let $P_C$ be a choice of an ECS submanifold as in \autoref{def PC}.
 A tubular neighbourhood map of ${P_C}$